Board: Marhar Invasion

 Camber Option: Reverse Camber.
 It’s a flat to rocker camber profile.

 Boots: K2 Thraxis Size 10

 My Weight: 200lbs

 Resort: Copper Mountain

-Rider in Mind: Freestyle focused guy that wants a slight below middle of the road twin.
+Rider in Mind: Park focused rider that wants a slightly softer deck.